Note

 Requests from the internet

-When you access your Azure Cosmos DB account from a computer on the internet, the client IP address or IP address range of the machine must be added to the allowed list of IP addresses for your account.
+To connect to your Azure Cosmos DB account from a computer on the internet, add that computer’s IP address or IP range to the allowed list.
+Only computers you add to this list can reach your Cosmos DB account.

 Add outbound rules to the firewall

-To access a current list of outbound IP ranges to add to your firewall settings, please see Download Azure IP Ranges and Service Tags.
+To get a current list of outbound IP ranges to add to your firewall settings, see Download Azure IP Ranges and Service Tags.

-To automate the list, please see Use the Service Tag Discovery API.
+To automate the list, see Use the Service Tag Discovery API.

 Configure an IP firewall by using a Resource Manager template

-To configure access control to your Azure Cosmos DB account, make sure that the Resource Manager template specifies the ipRules property with an array of allowed IP ranges.
-If configuring IP Firewall to an already deployed Azure Cosmos DB account, ensure the locations
+To set up access control for your Azure Cosmos DB account, ensure that the Resource Manager template specifies the ipRules property with an array of allowed IP ranges.
+If setting up IP Firewall for an already deployed Azure Cosmos DB account, ensure the locations

-array matches what is currently deployed.
-You cannot simultaneously modify the locations
+array matches the current deployment.
+You can't modify the locations

-array and other properties.
-For more information and samples of Azure Resource Manager templates for Azure Cosmos DB see, Azure Resource Manager templates for Azure Cosmos DB
+array and other properties at the same time.
+For more information and samples of Azure Resource Manager templates for Azure Cosmos DB, see Azure Resource Manager templates for Azure Cosmos DB.

 Important

-The ipRules property has been introduced with API version 2020-04-01.
-Previous versions exposed an ipRangeFilter property instead, which is a list of comma-separated IP addresses.
+.
+Earlier versions use an ipRangeFilter property instead, which is a list of comma-separated IP addresses.

-The example below shows how the ipRules property is exposed in API version 2020-04-01 or later:
+The example shows how the ipRules property is exposed in API version 2020-04-01 or later:

 {